Addithor/BLAT---BLAST-Like-Alignment-Tool/README.md

 # Implementation of BLAT---BLAST-Like-Alignment-Tool

 An implementation of BLAT, a sequence alignment algorithm that performs mRNA/DNA alignments with great accuracy and speed.
-In this implementation of the algorithm we align a query sequence to a short reference sequence from the human genome.
+In this implementation of the algorithm we align a query sequence to a reference sequence from the human genome.

+In order to do that, we have to follow a few steps.
+First of all, we have to create an index of all non-overlapping k-mers in the database to be able to scan through the query sequences.
+Secondly, we need to scan through each of the queries and create a dictionary that contains the indices of the positions of the hits between the genome and each query string.
+Lastly we need to find the positions of the best alignments, create an alignment matrix and return the aligned strings that have the best alignment to the genome.

+End with an example of getting some data out of the algorithm.

 ## Getting Started